jibeve/ToDoList/README.md

-# Todolist-ejs app from Angela Yu's Udemy tutorial
+# toDolist app made with nodeJS, express and ejs.